pohlm01/master-thesis/presentation.typ

 == Motivation
 #slide(composer: (1fr, auto))[
-  - Many cryptographic algorithms could be broken by quantum computers
+  - Quantum computers could break many cryptographic algorithms

   - TLS is used a lot

   - Confidentiality #emoji.checkmark.box
-    - `X25519MLKEM768`
+    - "Hybrid key exchange in TLS 1.3"

   - Server identity #emoji.crossmark
     - X.509 certificates

   #speaker-note[
-    - Everyone heard the buzz word quantum computer
+    - Everyone heard the buzzword quantum computer
     - Some crypto algorithms might break
-    - TLS is used for Web browsing, Email, almost any other protocol has a TLS version
+    - TLS is used for Web browsing, Email, and almost any other protocol has a TLS version
     - "Hybrid key exchange in TLS 1.3" for confidentially
       - Against #emph[harvest now, decrypt later]
-      - `X255-19-ML-KEM-768` previously known as Kyber
+      - `X255-19-ML-KEM-768`, previously known as Kyber
     - Server identity is still unprotected against Quantum computers
       - cannot be attacked retroactively
   ]